TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 ### Submission

-You need to submit your test project on Blackboard.
+You need to submit your MiniJava project on Blackboard.
 As part of your submission,
   we ask you to provide a short paragraph explaining the organisation of your syntax definition.
 The deadline for submission is October 2, 17:59.

 ### Grading